s-victor/TinyPedal/docs/customization.md

 How to prepare brand logo image:
 1. Brand logo image should have all transparent borders cropped.
 For example, in `GIMP` this can be done by selecting `Image` > `Crop to Content`.
 2. Make sure image dimension is not too big, usually around 100 pixel width or height is good enough.
 Bigger dimension may consume more RAM or exceed maximum supported file size.
-3. Save image to `TinyPedal\brandlogo` folder, image filename must match corresponding `brand name` that defined in `Vehicle brand editor`.
+3. Save image to `TinyPedal\brandlogo` folder, image filename must match corresponding `brand name` that defined in [Vehicle Brand Editor](#vehicle-brand-editor).
 For cross-platform compatibility, filename matching is set to be case-sensitive, make sure filename has the same upper or lower case as set in `brand name`.
 4. `Reload` preset to load newly added brand logo images for displaying in overlay.